Thank You For Submiting Feedback!

 The death penalty is excessive punishment for a mentally retarded criminal and the U.S. Constitution places a substantive restriction on a state's power to take the life of a mentally retarded offender.

-In both penalty phases, the defense relied on the conclusion of a forensic psychologist that Atkins was mildly mentally retarded.
-The Supreme Court of the United States noted that the practice of executing mentally retarded criminals had become truly unusual, and concluded that a national consensus had developed against it.
-Construing and applying the Eighth Amendment in the light of evolving standards of decency, the Court concluded that such punishment was excessive and that the U.S. Constitution placed a substantive restriction on a state's power to take the life of a mentally retarded offender.
-The Court reasoned that the deficiencies of mentally retarded criminals did not warrant an exemption from criminal sanctions, but they did diminish their personal culpability.
-Mentally retarded defendants in the aggregate faced a special risk of wrongful execution.
-The Court noted that there was more disagreement about how to determine which offenders were in fact retarded than over whether or not the death penalty was appropriate for them.
+In both penalty phases, the defense relied on the conclusion of a forensic psychologist that the defendant was mildly mentally retarded.
+The Court noted that the practice of executing mentally retarded criminals had become truly unusual, and concluded that a national consensus had developed against it.
+Construing and applying the Eighth Amendment in the light of evolving standards of decency, the Court concluded that such punishment was excessive and that the U.S. Constitution places a substantive restriction on a state's power to take the life of a mentally retarded offender.
+The Court reasoned that the deficiencies of mentally retarded criminals do not warrant an exemption from criminal sanctions, but they do diminish their personal culpability.
+Mentally retarded defendants in the aggregate face a special risk of wrongful execution.
+The Court noted that there was more disagreement about how to determine which offenders are in fact retarded than over whether or not the death penalty is appropriate for them.
 The Court stated that it would leave to the states the task of developing appropriate ways to enforce the constitutional restriction upon its execution of sentences.
-The judgment was reversed and the case was remanded for further proceedings.